 Although coconut oil may kill lice, it can’t completely kill the nits that lice lay in your hair.
 You may want to consider rinsing your hair with apple cider vinegar before applying a coconut oil lice treatment.

 Some essential oils have been tested for treatment of lice.
-Aniseed, cinnamon leaf, and tea tree oil have shown promising results.
+Aniseed, cinnamon leaf, and tea tree oil promising results.
 Mixing a few drops of any of these essential oils in coconut oil could help kill the lice and neutralize their eggs.

 Using coconut oil to treat lice is not a proven home remedy.
 There’s a good chance that with the addition of apple cider vinegar, some essential oils, and a little bit of patience, this remedy will work if you’re willing to repeat it several times.
 But if, after repeated applications, the lice aren’t going away, don’t keep trying it.
 It’s possible that for some people, this remedy won’t work at all.
 Speak to your doctor about the least toxic, most effective ways to treat head lice.